born. 1978. Tarndanya | Adelaide, SA

 Imbi Davidson is a visual artist living in the Northern Rivers region, New South Wales.
 Her work explores the interstices between painting, landscape, plants, textiles, abstraction and mark making.
 She is currently represented by Gallery Jennings Kerr.

 Imbi's work is largely inspired by the experience and memory of the Australian landscape, finding expression in its myriad forms, patterns, patinas, contours and colours.
 Her abstract paintings are intuitive responses to these multiple elements, overlaid with juxtapositions of opaque and translucent layers, interspersed with expressive marks of wild colours.

-Working with a range of mixed media from blood, rock, earth, pigment, paint, water and plants, Imbi is fascinated with found objects and paints on recycled objects, canvases, boards and surfaces.
+Working with a range of mixed media from found and recycled paint to blood, rock, earth, pigment, paint, water and plants, Imbi often paints on recycled objects, canvases, boards and surfaces.

-Throughout her time living in Arnhem Land, Imbi was adopted into the Marragnu Djineng Clan from Wulkabimirri, near Raminginging, Central Arnhem Land.
+Prior to living in the Northern Rivers region, Imbi lived in Arnhem Land and was adopted into the Marragnu Djineng Clan from Wulkabimirri, near Raminginging, Central Arnhem Land.
 She is a speaker of the Djineng language and worked with senior traditional owners to record ethnobotanical, cultural and ancestral stories and learned traditional basket weaving techniques, dye plants and bush medicines from her 'auntie' Mary Milngurr.

 Imbi has travelled extensively throughout New Zealand, South-East Asia, India, Canada and Australia.